 Whenever you detect a loose appliance, please call and inform the office immediately.
 Most often, you will be scheduled for an emergency visit to remove the loose bracket so it does not cause discomfort.
 If time permits, repair will be done the same visit, but most often you will be scheduled for a separate visit to do the repair.

 In case that you have a palatal expander that has come loose, call the office immediately and stop turning the key till you see the doctor.
+Stick to softer foods until you can see us, and if the expander falls out fully, then put it in a bag to keep safe, and bring it with you when you come in.
+Also remember to bring your expander “key” with you.

 If a band that supports the headgear is loose, call the office immediately, but you can continue to use the headgear if it is not uncomfortable.